ericmjl/pycodestyle-tutorial/3-linting.md

 - Autopep8 (be sure to `conda install autopep8` in your environment)
 - Ruler (adds a vertical red line at the 79 character mark)

-Feel free to also enable more extensions!
+Feel free to also enable more extensions in the extensions tab!